Alipakkr/Masai-Library/README.md

 ## Add Menu Item to Books
 **POST /api/books**
 This endpoint should allow admin to add new books to the system.
-(Protected Route) PUT / PATCH
-/api/books/:id
-This endpoint should allow admin to update the details of a specific book identified by its ID.
 (Protected Route)

 ## Add Menu Item to Books
 **PATCH /api/books/:id**
 This endpoint should allow admin to update the details of a specific book identified by its ID.
 (Protected Route)

-## Delete Menu Item from Restaurant
+## Delete Menu Item from books

-**DELETE /api/restaurants/:id/menu/:menuId**
+**DELETE /api/books/:id**

-This endpoint removes a specific menu item from a restaurant.
+This endpoint should allow admin to delete a specific book identified by its ID.
+(Protected Route)

 ### Request Params
-- id: `restaurant_id`
+- id: `books_id`
-- itemId: `menu_item_id`
+- itemId: `orders_id`

 ## Add Order
 **POST /api/orders**

-This endpoint allows you to add a new order.
+This endpoint should allow the customer to place an order for a list of books.
+(Protected Route)

-## Retrieve Order

-**GET /api/orders/:id**

-This endpoint retrieves the details of a specific order with the given order ID.

 ## Update Order Status

-**PUT /api/orders/:id**

-This endpoint allows you to update the status of a specific order.
+**GET /api/orders**
+This endpoint should allow admin to view all the orders placed so far with the user and book details.
+Populate both user and book data, and not just id’s.
+(Protected Route)